 Property and equipment are recorded at cost and depreciated using the straight-line method over their estimated useful lives.
-Computer hardware and software are typically amortized over three to five years, and furniture and fixtures over three to eight years.
-Leasehold improvements are amortized over the shorter of their useful lives or the remaining terms of the related leases which range from six months to 25 years at December 31, 2012.
-Property and equipment under capital leases are amortized over the lesser of the lease terms or their estimated useful lives.
+Computer hardware and software are typically amortized over three to five years, and furniture and fixtures over five to seven years.
+Leasehold improvements are amortized over the shorter of their useful lives or the remaining terms of the related leases which range from six months to 24 years at December 31, 2013.
+Property and equipment under capital leases are amortized over the lease terms or their estimated useful lives.
 Maintenance and repairs are charged to expense when incurred; additions and improvements are capitalized.
 When an item is sold or retired, the cost and related accumulated depreciation is relieved, and the resulting gain or loss, if any, is recognized in income.